-In the survey, 16 respondents noted that some of their proposed infrastructure or flood mitigation projects were at or above a 30% level of design.
+In the survey, 16 respondents noted that some of their proposed infrastructure or FMPs were at or above a 30 percent level of design.
 However, responses regarding projects under construction were insufficient to provide a complete answer to this question.
 Chapter 2 includes more detailed assessment of projects under construction.